-What are PDD's?
+What are Personal Delivery Devices?

-• Are defined as pedestrians,
+• Are defined as pedestrians

-• Can operate at speeds up to 12 miles per hour on sidewalks.
+• Can operate at speeds up to 12 miles per hour on sidewalks

 • Are permitted to operate in any pedestrian area (ie sidewalk) or on a roadway with a posted speed limit of 25mph or less

-Pennsylvania law prohibits local authorities from regulating the operation of PDDs.
-This means PennDOT has the sole authority to authorize a company to operate PDDs and regulate the time, place, and manner in which the PDDs operate.
+This means PennDOT has the sole authority to authorize a company to operate PDD's and regulate the time, place, and manner in which they operate.

 Learn more at: penndot.gov/pdd